jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via <cryptowjm@163.com> (preferred) or <wenjm@whu.edu.cn>, if questions or we share common tastes.

 # 🔥 News
-- <font color=Red>2023/11: After a wait, my visa was finally granted, and I will move to Australia to begin a new journey early next month.
-Thanks to whoever assisted me during the application and the China Scholarship Council (CSC), WHU, UOW.</font>
+- <font color=Red>2023/12: I have moved to Australia to begin a new journey.
+Thanks to whoever assisted me and the China Scholarship Council (CSC).</font>
 [//]: # (- 2023/10/31: Coauthors and I let a paper be minor revision, after being rejected and recommend resubmitted months ago.)
 - 2023/10: My coauthors and I got two papers rejected :(
 - 2023/10: My first submission to the [Journal of WoCrypt](https://documents.uow.edu.au/~fuchun/jow.html) was accepted by the Editor-in-Chieeeeeeeeeeeeef after revisions.
 See the bottom of this page and [the Publisher's website](https://documents.uow.edu.au/~fuchun/methodology.html).